Senior Managers and Certification Regime (SMCR) – Implemented Dec 2019

 - Governance – Necessary actions are carried out appropriately at the right level and issues must be addressed, assessed and resolved accordingly

-The SMCR has been in force for banks, building societies, credit unions and PRA- designated investment firms (relevant Authorised Persons) since March 2016.
-This is now to be extended to cover all FCA solo-regulated services firms from 9 December 2019.
+The SMCR was initially in force for banks, building societies, credit unions and PRA- designated investment firms (relevant Authorised Persons) since March 2016.
+This has now been extended to cover all FCA solo-regulated services firms since 9 December 2019.
 In 2023 it is likely to be extended into the Payment Services World, we estimate September 2023.

 Under the SMCR FCA approval is required for the most senior people (‘senior managers’) performing key roles (‘senior management functions’) before starting their roles.
 Statements of responsibilities must be provided to every senior manager which outlines their responsibilities and what they are accountable for.
 Firms will be required to certify at least on an annual basis that individuals in “significant harm functions” (“Certified Persons”) are fit and proper.